forhadahmed/refactor/README.md

 # Introduction

 `refactor` is a tool that analyzes source files (C/C++ currently) and identifies blocks of code that appear to be similar.

+The intended uscases are:
-Code blocks that are similar can be refactored out into common functions or templates *(not a part of this tool)*.
+- refactoring similar blocks of code into common functions or templates *(not a part of this tool)*
+- finding unintentional mismatches in similar blocks as a result of copy/pasting code

 # Identifying Similar Blocks